usk2820/Statistics-Course-Project-R/README.md

 # R-course project

-R programming competition [Moderate]: A clinic has three doctors.
+R programming competition : A clinic has three doctors.
 Patients come into the clinic at random, starting at 9 a.m.
 The time after opening at which the first patient appears follows an exponential distribution with expectation of 10 minutes and then, after each patient arrives, the waiting time until the next patient is independently